rischanlab/indexed_journals/README.md

 47    |   ACM TRANSACTIONS ON THE WEB                                                                                                |  Quarterly     |  ISSN: 1559-1131  |  ASSOC COMPUTING MACHINERY, 2 PENN PLAZA, STE 701, NEW YORK, USA, NY, 10121-0701                                                                                                             |   USA
 48    |   ACOUSTICAL PHYSICS                                                                                                         |  Bimonthly     |  ISSN: 1063-7710  |  MAIK NAUKA/INTERPERIODICA/SPRINGER, 233 SPRING ST, NEW YORK, USA, NY, 10013-1578

-### List of Scopus Journals and Conferences
-- List of Scopus Journals and Conferences [the size around 15 MB with 21,756 rows data] - last update 2013 - link -> http://git.io/tO3hGw

-This is just an example's view of the list of scopus journals and conferences.
-These documents could not be viewed in readme because too large.
-So you can view the raw data trough the links that we provided or open the file directly from this repo.

 Example of head document [scopus journals and conferences]